-How to Use Smart Insurance Forms to Make Your Supplemental Carrier Applications More Efficient
+How to Use Smart Forms to Make Your Commercial Lines Application Process More Efficient

 Inefficiency is a core problem in the business world, costing companies both time and money.
 For many insurance agencies, one of the main inefficiencies is still sending paper and PDF supplemental carrier applications to clients rather than using digitally enhanced smart forms.

 For instance, agents compile a large number of these applications every year to send to the insured to fill out and send back.
 It is a highly time-consuming way of doing business and heightens the chance of inaccurate information.
 And not only is it an annoying process for the insured, but the agent has less time to act as a consultant for the customer as well.

 Despite the downsides, many agencies still rely on the traditional application process because it’s the way the process has been done for years.

 By using digitally enhanced smart forms, your agency has the opportunity to move off of a paper system and stand out from the competition.
 Smart forms also create a quality customer experience and make your agency’s operations more efficient.

 Traditional supplemental carrier applications are inefficient for both the agent and the insured.
 The agent has to spend time gathering the right forms (both current and last year’s applications), writing a long email with directions, and attaching multiple files to send to the insured.
 The insured has to carefully sort through the attachments and refer back to steps listed in the email.

 Other problems with traditional applications:

 - Time intensive and tedious.
 Manually completing data entry is a long process for the insured.
 Between logic-based questions, long forms, the amount of data rekeyed from one PDF or paper application to another, hand-delivering applications, and the lengthy waiting time for the insured to fill out the application and send back to the agent, the process is nothing short of frustrating.